judgels/judgels/docs/sandalphon_setup.rst

 Installing Sandalphon
 ---------------------

 First, follow the :ref:`main Judgels setup <setup>` instructions if you haven't.
-This means that you should have installed Jophiel by running
+This means that you should have installed Sandalphon by running

 .. sourcecode:: bash